Hao Peng

 Urbana, IL 61801

-I am an Assistant Professor at the Department of Computer Science of the University of Illinois at Urbana-Champaign (UIUC).
+I am an Assistant Professor at the Siebel School of Computing and Data Science of the University of Illinois at Urbana-Champaign (UIUC).
+I received my Ph.D. from the University of Washington, with Noah Smith, and my Bachelors Degree from Peking University.

 - Understanding and reasoning about the world causally;